confluentinc/online-retailer-flink-demo/Usecase3/USECASE3-README.md

 ## Daily Sales Trends

-In this use case, we leverage Confluent Cloud with Apache Flink to validate payments and analyze daily sales trends.
-The resulting data product will be stored in a topic with [Tableflow](https://www.confluent.io/product/tableflow/) enabled.
+In this use case, we utilize Confluent Cloud and Apache Flink to validate payments and analyze daily sales trends, creating a valuable data product that empowers sales teams to make informed business decisions.
+While such analyses are typically conducted within a Lakehouse—as demonstrated in use cases 1 and 2—Confluent offers multiple integration options to seamlessly bring data streams into Lakehouses.
+This includes a suite of connectors that read data from Confluent and write to various engines.
+Another option is [Tableflow](https://www.confluent.io/product/tableflow/) .

+Tableflow simplifies the process of transferring data from Confluent into a data lake, warehouse, or analytics engine.
+It enables users to convert Kafka topics and their schemas into Apache Iceberg tables with zero effort, significantly reducing the engineering time, compute resources, and costs associated with traditional data pipelines.
+This efficiency is achieved by leveraging Confluent's Kora Storage Layer and a new metadata materializer that works with Confluent Schema Registry to manage schema mapping and evolution.

+Since sales team in our fictitious company store all their data in Iceberg format.
+Instead of sending data to S3 and transforming it there, we’ll leverage Tableflow, which allows Confluent to handle the heavy lifting of data movement, conversion, and compaction.
+With Tableflow enabled, data stored in a Confluent topic, is ready for analytics in Iceberg format.

 ![Architecture](./assets/usecase3.png)

-Tableflow simplifies the process of getting data from Confluent into a data lake, warehouse, or analytics engine.
-It allows users to convert Kafka topics and their schemas into Apache Iceberg tables with ZERO effort, reducing the engineering time, compute resources, and cost associated with traditional data pipelines.
-This is achieved by leveraging Confluent's Kora Storage Layer and a new metadata materializer that works with Confluent Schema Registry to handle schema mapping and evolution.

 But before doing this, let's make sure that the data is reliable and protected first.